huntermotte/liine-take-home/README.md

 * `python manage.py import_restaurants`
 * `python manage.py runserver`

-After starting server, endpoints are available at `http://locahost:8000`
+Server should be running at `http://locahost:8000`

 ### Interacting with Server